 While there’s nothing particularly wrong with this practice, in these specific times of remote work and general uncertainty, this model of interviewing might be somewhat limiting.

-- More resiliency and empathy,
+- More resiliency and empathy in the workplace,

 - More effective communication, and